-68A(2)(c)(ii) Outline programs, services and strategies which the Council intends to pursue in its municipal district to ensure that people comply with this Act, the regulations and any related legislation - also addresses 68A(2)(a),(c)(i),(d),(f)
+68A(2)(c)(ii) Outline programs, services and strategies which the Council intends to pursue in its municipal district to ensure that people comply with this Act, the regulations and any related legislation - also addresses 68A(2)(a), (c)(i), (d), (f)

-Council has five registered Domestic Animal Businesses (DAB's):
+Council has five registered Domestic Animal Businesses:

 - three boarding establishments;

 - one breeding establishment; and

-- · one pound.
+- one pound.

-Council endeavours to identify any unregistered Domestic Animal Businesses operating within the municipality.
+Council endeavours to identify any unregistered domestic animal businesses operating within the municipality.

-The registration fee for a Domestic Animal Business is \$161, which includes the State Government levy of \$20.
+The registration fee for a Domestic Animal Business is \$161 which includes the State Government levy of \$20.

-- · Send permit renewal notices to DAB's; and - Provide Responsible Pet Ownership brochures to Domestic Animal Businesses as requested.
+- Send renewal notices to Domestic Animal Businesses for permits - Provide Responsible Pet Ownership brochures to Domestic Animal Businesses as requested.